forgxyz/forgxyz.github.io/_courses/sql-101/index.md

 2. Advanced Queries
 3. Database Management

-Choose a module from the sidebar to get started.
+Choose a module from the navigation bar to get started.